Continuity of Care

 Use this resource to help communicate the importance of continuity of care.
 It will help promote essential program practices to ensure quality in family child care and center-based programs that serve infants and toddlers.

-High-quality relationship-based care is central to optimal early brain development, emotional regulation, and learning (Center on the Developing Child, 2012).
-One of the Program for Infant/Toddler Care (PITC) essential program practices to promote this type of care is continuity of care (PITC, n.d.).
+High-quality relationship-based care is central to children’s early brain development, emotional regulation, and learning (Center on the Developing Child, 2012).
+The Program for Infant/Toddler Care recommends six essential program practices as a framework for relationship-based care, One of these practices is continuity of care—the practice in which primary caregivers and children stay together for as long as possible, preferably for the children’s first 3 years, creating opportunities for caregiver-child, caregiver-family, and child-child relationships to develop and deepen over time (Lally & Mangione, n.d.).
 Continuity of care practices support the development of secure attachments and strong positive relationships as well as a secure base for exploration and learning (Honig, 2002).
-Research shows that attachment security significantly contributes to children’s long-range social-emotional development and self-confidence (Sroufe, Egeland, Carlson & Collins, 2005).
+Research shows that attachment security significantly contributes to children’s long-range social-emotional development and self-confidence (Sroufe et al., 2005).

-Continuity of care supports consistent relationships between caregivers and children for the first 3 years of life or for the length of enrollment in a program.
 Continuity of care can be provided in either same-age or mixed-age group care settings.
-In same-age settings, the most frequent strategies are (1) to keep a group of children in one environment and change it to fit the children’s needs as they grow or (2) to move the caregiver with the small primary group of children to rooms or spaces that are appropriate for their developing abilities (Lally, Stewart, & Greenwald, 2009).
+In same-age settings, the most frequent strategies are (1) to keep a group of children in one environment and change it to fit the children’s needs as they grow or (2) to move the caregiver with the small primary group of children to rooms or spaces that are appropriate for their developing abilities (Lally et al., 2009).
 In mixed-age settings, the program needs to ensure that the environment meets the needs of each age group served.

 Why Is Continuity of Care Important for Infants and Toddlers?

-- Continuity of care increases the amount of time caregivers and children spend together and therefore increases the opportunity for caregivers to develop more meaningful relationships with the children over time (Ruprecht, Elicker, & Choi, 2016).
+- Continuity of care increases the amount of time caregivers and children spend together and therefore increases the opportunity for caregivers to develop more meaningful relationships with the children over time (Ruprecht et al., 2016).

 - When an infant has a chance to develop a relationship with a sensitive and responsive caregiver, the infant learns who to trust and who will meet his or her needs (Howes & Spieker, 2008).

-- The secure emotional base provided by healthy relationships gives infants and toddlers the safety they need to explore their world and gain experiences (Ahnert, Pinquart, & Lamb, 2006; Howes & Spieker, 2008).
+- The secure emotional base provided by healthy relationships gives infants and toddlers the safety they need to explore their world and gain experiences (Ahnert et al., 2006; Howes & Spieker, 2008).

-- Continuity of care increases opportunities for caregivers to learn about individual infants and toddlers as well as time to develop positive working partnerships with families (McMullen, Yun, Mihai, & Kim, 2016).
+- Continuity of care increases opportunities for caregivers to learn about individual infants and toddlers as well as time to develop positive working partnerships with families (McMullen et al., 2016).

 How Does Continuity of Care Promote Positive Child Outcomes?

-- Consistent and responsive caregiver interactions support infant and toddler learning and development in areas such as emotion regulation, attention, memory, planning actions, and self-control (Tarullo, Obradovic, & Gunnar, 2009).
+- Consistent and responsive caregiver interactions support infant and toddler learning and development in areas such as emotion regulation, attention, memory, planning actions, and self-control (Tarullo et al., 2009).

-- Sensitive and responsive caregivers increase the likelihood of infants showing higher levels of peer play and greater language development (NICHD ECCRN, 2005).
+- Sensitive and responsive caregivers increase the likelihood of infants showing higher levels of peer play and greater language development (National Institute of Child Health and Human Development Study of Early Child Care and Youth Development, 2005).

 - Infants and toddlers who have experienced a consistent, secure, responsive relationship with a care provider are more effective in their peer relationships than their counterparts are (Raikes & Edwards, 2009).